sorentwo/soren-website/_posts/2014-12-08-self-healing-deployment.md

 the service is even up currently, and can alert you if the service goes down.
 Deeper introspection into resource usage is also possible, as shown in the example above.
-Experience tells us that a Ruby web server will suffer memory bloat over time and want to track it.
+Experience tells us that a Ruby web server will suffer memory bloat over time and we'll want to track it.
 When the memory passes a threshold Inspeqtor will take action.
 In this case it will tell Upstart to reload puma (the same as running `service puma reload`) and it will send an alert to any of the configured channels such as email or [Slack][slack].